Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Contrary to what seems to be a traditional belief, a home is not this automatic investment that’s going to earn you a ton of money from appreciation.

-I’ve been a homeowner (and mortgage owner) for about nine years now.
+I’ve been a homeowner (and mortgage owner) for eleven years now.

 There are things I didn’t even realize back in 2012 when we bought our first home and wouldn’t have realized with our second home purchase unless I was studying the process closely.